iovisor/bcc/docs/reference_guide.md

     b.perf_buffer_poll()
 ```

-Note that the data structure transferred will need to be declared in C in the BPF program, and in Python.
+Note that the data structure transferred will need to be declared in C in the BPF program.
 For example:

 ```C
 // define output data structure in C